OathPros/COMP3/source/reference/keyboard.rst

 Legacy System Reserved Shortcuts
 --------------------------------

-The following shortcuts should be avoided by applications, since they are used by the system.
+The following shortcuts should be avoided by apps, since they are used by the system.

 .. list-table::
    :widths: 10 90